TheCandidStartup/TheCandidStartup.github.io/_drafts/consistency-conflict-resolution-event-source.md

 ## Last Write Wins

 What happens if we throw multiple simultaneous clients at a system like this?
 The default behavior is *last write wins*.
 Clients submit their changes to the app servers.
 The source of truth is the order in which the app servers happen to write to the event log.
 If one client overwrites another client's changes, then so be it.

+{% include candid-image.html src="/assets/images/event-source-consistency/last-write-wins.svg" alt="Fix up local state after conflicting writes" %}

 The next time each client retrieves the most recent events from the server, it needs to fix up local state where it has diverged, and potentially inform the end user what happened.
 The system is always in a consistent state but the end user, without knowledge of changes from other clients, may have chosen the wrong consistent state.